BDC Hamburger Icon

 Minority business grants FAQs

-When applying for federal grants, a common eligibility barometer is whether you or your business qualify as “economically or socially disadvantaged.”
+Eligibility requirements vary from grant to grant.
+Carefully review each grant's requirements before completing the application.
+When applying for federal grants, a common eligibility barometer is whether you or your business qualify as "economically or socially disadvantaged."
 Both terms are defined extensively under Title 13 of the Code of Federal Regulations.
 To review these definitions, visit the Code of Federal Regulations.

 U.S. tax law is nondiscriminatory, meaning there are no special tax considerations for minority business owners.
 However, small business owners can take advantage of a range of tax deductions.

-To become certified as a minority-owned business through the NMSDC, you must demonstrate that your company is at least 51% owned, operated and controlled by an entrepreneur whose ethnicity is at least 25% Black, Asian-Pacific, Asian-Indian, Hispanic or Native American.
+You must demonstrate that your company is at least 51 percent owned, operated and controlled by an entrepreneur who is at least 25 percent Black, Asian-Pacific, Asian-Indian, Hispanic or Native American.
+Certification requirements for women-owned businesses are similar.
+However, certification is handled by the Women's Business Enterprise National Council instead of the NMSDC.

-Personal and business credit scores generally don’t factor into grant applications since grants do not have to be repaid.
+Personal and business credit scores generally don't factor into grant applications because grants do not have to be repaid.
 In fact, some small business grants are designed specifically for people from low-wealth backgrounds who might have poor credit, significant debt or lack access to the capital needed to start a business.
+Grantors consider potential grantees' applications and eligibility requirements instead of their financial stability, as lenders would.
+An applicant's suitability in relation to the grantor organization's mission is most important.

 Finding the right grant for you